AminKhosusimehr/OOP-Design-course/README.md

 ###
 ### Since the dependency to different parts of the code has been lowered by followig the solid principles , testing
 ### has become easier .

+# I have used AI to write this report .